zealshah-05/Laundry-Management-System-IITGN/README.md

 ## Screenshots

+## 3.3 Responsibility of both G1 & G2:
 ### a.
 Web App with Flask and MySQL Integration
 This is a web app that integrates Flask and MySQL and allows for dynamic execution of database functions such as INSERT, UPDATE, DELETE, RENAME, and WHERE clause.
 The app also includes a login page with user authentication.